 INTRODUCTION

 The liver is a large, vital organ with remarkable regenerative capacity, performing a broad range of biological functions essential for maintaining systemic homeostasis.
 These functions include energy balance, detoxification of xenobiotics and toxins, synthesis of blood proteins, metabolism of vitamins and minerals, and regulation of the immune system [1].
 Anatomically, the liver is located beneath the diaphragm and is divided into four lobes, each containing thousands of small functional units known as hepatic lobules [2].
 These lobules are connected to small ducts that converge to form the hepatic duct, which transports bile to the gallbladder [3].
+Gallbladder are not present in rats, please verify it

 Due to its central role in xenobiotic metabolism and its direct exposure to toxins ingested via the oral route, which enter the portal circulation, the liver is particularly susceptible to injury, leading to impaired function [4].
 Indeed, drug-induced hepatotoxicity is a leading cause of the withdrawal of certain drugs from the market [5].